Exhibiting your work is essential to your development as an artist.

 The annual Year End Show is an opportunity for all graduating students to exhibit at least one work.

-Every November, students can submit work to the Art Sale.
+Every fall, students can submit work to the Art Sale.
 Proceeds from the Art Sale are split 50/50 between the artists and the school.

 Media Arts Annual